JAngres/LearnPowerShell/README.md

 The course is split into 8 modules, each of which contains a presentation with basic information and further files containing exercises.
 It can be used for self-paced study or as a resource for teaching PowerShell in class with your students.

+All of the presentations (except for the last chapter which is very specific and is only useful for German educators) are available in German and English.
+Some of the exercises are already available in English, too.
+The file base is continuously updated and in the future there will be English versions of all exercises.
+(In the meantime, anyone unable to understand German may use translators to read the content of the German files.)

 The course is conceptualized like a tree:
 The first three modules can be regarded as the trunk and the others as (additional) branches.